harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 These very important signaling pathways desensitize to Growth Hormone's initiating effects and need to experience an absence of Growth Hormone in order to reset and be ready to act again.
 The presence of GH released in pulsatile fashion is graphed as a wave with the low or no growth hormone period graphed as a trough.
 Therefore attempting to find a natural GH to synthetic GH equivalency is not very productive because in the end what is probably import is:

-- the quantity &amp;amp; quality of intracellular signaling events; and
+- the quantity & quality of intracellular signaling events; and
-- the degree to which GH stimulates autocrine/paracrine (locally produced/locally used) muscle IGF-1 &amp;amp; post-exercise its splice variant MGF.
+- the degree to which GH stimulates autocrine/paracrine (locally produced/locally used) muscle IGF-1 & post-exercise its splice variant MGF.

 Synthetic GH versus Natural GH in IUs